WebThings Gateway for Raspberry Pi User Guide

 When a new device is found, it will appear on the Things scan page.
 Rename the device, then select ‘Save’ to add it, and ‘Done’ when you are finished.

-TIP: When naming your smart devices, we recommend using a name that helps you remember where they are located in your home.
-For example, “Bedroom Light”.
-Choose simple names that will be easy to remember and use if you want to command and control your home using voice commands.
+TIP: When naming your smart devices, we recommend using a name that helps you remember where they are located in your home, e.g. “Bedroom Light”.

 Repeat these discovery steps for each device.
 Powering them up and scanning for them one at a time helps you identify each device.